 Order Management Process orders efficiently, manage returns and refunds, track order status, and offer clear communication to customers.

-Security & Payment Processing Secure payment gateway implementation and potent security measures to safeguard customer data and financial details.
+Security & Payment Processing Provide a payment gateway and security features to ensure customer data and financial transactions are secure.

 Content Management System (CMS) Create, edit, and make website content live, such as blog posts, product descriptions, and landing pages, with no coding proficiency.

-Reporting & Analytics Get insights into customer behavior, sales data, and marketing performance to make strategies and optimize the store.
+Reporting & Analytics Get insights into customer behavior, sales data, and marketing performance to make strategic decisions and optimize the store.

 Promotion and Discount Code Tools Management Provide targeted promotions, track their impact, and manage discount codes and coupons to incentivize purchases and increase sales.